Honda Civic Insurance Rates

 You can even start comparing Honda Civic auto insurance quotes from multiple companies by entering your ZIP code into our free tool.

-Includes $500 physical damage deductibles, 30/60 split liability limits, and includes UM/UIM and medical coverage.
-Rates include averaging for all U.S. states and Civic models.
+Prices are based on $500 physical damage insurance deductibles, minimum liability limits, and includes additional medical/uninsured motorist coverage.
+Prices are averaged for all 50 U.S. states and for different Civic trim levels.

 Use the form below to get customized rates for your location.